Want to know more? — Subscribe

 For now, you should have no hesitation that you need to care about the website loading speed if you are building a web solution.

-What is a Single-Page Application?
+What Is a Single-Page Application?

-A single-page application framework is a single page where lots of information stays the same.
+An SPA framework is a single page where lots of information stays the same.
 Only a few pieces need to be updated.

 These apps are regularly updated with topical content, but the basic layout will be the same each time you visit.

 The client-side methodology of a SPA makes load time much faster for users.
 At the same time, there is a lot less information that a server has to send.
-This is much more cost-effective, so it’s no surprise that developers have become dependent on SPAs.
+It is much more cost-effective, so it’s no surprise that developers have become dependent on SPAs.

 How Does Single-Page Application Architecture Work?

-Single-page application architecture lets you easily navigate the build process.
+A single page application architecture lets you easily navigate the build process.
 SPAs, if employed properly, are like fully interactive site guides.
 They work as repeating guides you can use, piping in the proper data and content to fill out each template.

 Either way, you’ll see the same tree, but the speed of SPAs becomes evident when you request new content.
 For instance, if you click on “next,” open mail, or filter results, you’ll get much faster page-loading than if you weren’t using a SPA format.